 Wisconsin Swimming Pool Water Testing

-Poolside’s staff offers free hot tub spa and swimming pool water testing to ensure your pool water is chemically balanced and free of harmful microorganisms.
-Poor water quality from an inbalance in chemicals can lead to bacteria growth--which can be hazardous to you and your loved ones.
+Poolside’s staff offers free swimming pool water testing to ensure your pool water is chemically balanced and free of harmful microorganisms.
+Poor water quality from an imbalance in chemicals can lead to bacteria growth which can be hazardous to you and your loved ones.

 How it works

-- Get a sample of your pool or spa water in a clean container—we don’t want to test any outside particles, just your water.
+Get a sample of your pool water in a clean container—we don’t want to test any outside particles, just your water.

 Bring your sample down to our showroom.

 We perform the water analysis test which determines the pH balance and existence of foreign particles.

-- If you’re water is not up to health standards, our friendly staff can advise you of ways to improve the quality of your pool water.
-They can show you to the chemical products or cleaning equipment you need right there on-site!
+If your water is not up to health standards, our friendly staff can advise you of ways to improve the quality of your pool water.
+They can show you the chemical products or cleaning equipment you need right there on-site.

 You deserve the most of your pool.
 With the help of our professionals, you’ll get it!

 Why Do Pools Need Testing and Treatment?

-Chlorine and bromine are the two most often associated with keeping pools clean.
+Chlorine and bromine are the two chemicals most often associated with keeping pools clean.
 These chemicals destroy bacteria and microorganisms in the water.
-There are many other chemicals which may be used to keep your water free of bacteria, microorganisms, and algae.
+There are many other options for chemicals that can be used to keep your water free of bacteria, microorganisms, and algae.
 The staff of Poolside will gladly assist you in finding the best chemical treatment system for your pool.

 When Should I Test My Pool Water?